beta-europe/www.beta-europe.org/_posts/2017-08-30-mission-accomplished-our-2017-seminar-on-how-to-run-politics-simulations.md

 ---
-title: 'Mission accomplished: our 2017 Seminar on how to run EU Politics Simulations'
+title: 'MEU Symposium 2017 - how to run EU Politics simulations: Mission accomplished'
 date: 2017-08-30T17:17:20.631Z
+excerpt: >-
-excerpt: 50 attendees from across Europe met in Berlin to exchange their experience.
+  Over 50 attendees from across Europe met in Berlin to exchange their experiences in a unique Seminar on how to run EU Politics Simulations
 link: null
 categories:
   - Association